 Once the lemon zest has been produced, press a paper towel over it to absorb excess moisture.

 Create a double boiler by filling the pot with 2 to 2-1/2 inches of water.
 Place the glass bowl on the rim of at large pot or Dutch oven and heat to boiling, then reduce heat.
 You can also microwave the soap in 30 minute increments, but I preferred to melt it on the stove.
+Melt soap over medium heat, being sure to stir regularly.
+After the soap is completely melted, transfer it to the glass measuring cup.

 Spray the wet soap with isopropyl (rubbing) alcohol or surgical spirits to eliminate bubbles.
 I used 70% isopropyl alcohol.